Governments Stepping In: Taxes, Subsidies And Nudges

 It’s a bit like a friendly tap on the shoulder: “Hello friend, this might be a better option for you!”

 Next time you see news about a new tax or a subsidy program, remember: there’s a whole story behind it, one that ties back to everyday choices and familiar struggles.
-As you gear up for your IB exams, these real-life examples aren’t just theories from a textbook - they’re the pulse of the world you experience on a daily basis.
+As you gear up for your IB Economics exams, these real-life examples aren’t just theories from a textbook - they’re the pulse of the world you experience on a daily basis.

 Happy studying, and keep an eye out for the economic stories hidden in everyday life!